PhamTrungHieu2001/PhamTrungHieu2001/README.md

 ## Hi there 👋

 Welcome to my GitHub page!
-This repository showcases my journey into data analytics, featuring projects and skills I've developed through self-study, online tutorials, and personal projects.
+This repository showcases my journey into data analysis, featuring projects and skills I've developed through self-study, online tutorials, and personal projects.

 ## 📑 Table of Contents
 - [About Me](#about-me)